-It is the intent of the faculty and staff of Wake Forest University to comply with section 504 of the Rehabilitation Act of 1973, and the Americans with Disabilities Act (ADA) of 1990.
+It is the intent of the faculty and staff of Wake Forest University to comply with section 504 of the Rehabilitation Act of 1973, the Americans with Disabilities Act (ADA) of 1990, and the ADA Amendments Act of 2008.
 Under these laws, no qualified individual with a disability shall be denied access to or participation in services, programs and activities offered at Wake Forest University.

 Students who believe that they have been denied “reasonable accommodations” for their documented disability or that they have been discriminated against on the basis of their disability should follow the subsequent steps:

 1. The student should file a complaint detailing his/her allegations.
 The complaint should be in writing, and should contain the name, address and phone number of the person filing it.
 It should be filed with the Director of the Learning Assistance Center (LAC) within 30 days of the date of the alleged violation.
 The complainant should also sign and file with the complaint a “release of information” statement regarding information in the student’s disability file, permitting review of such information by individuals involved in the grievance process.

 2. The Director of the LAC will investigate the complaint and attempt a resolution with the parties involved.
 If a mutually agreed upon resolution is not reached, then the Director will refer the complaint to the Director of Equal Opportunity and Employee Relations, who will convene a special meeting of at least 2 members of the Committee for Students with Disabilities to further investigate and review the complaint.